dart-archive/jnigen/jnigen/README.md

-# Experimental generator for FFI+JNI bindings.
+# Experimental generator for FFI + JNI bindings.

 This package consists of the code generator `package:jnigen` and a few [examples](example).